ViBlog/viewpager/viewpagerindicators-libraries.md

-Let's have a sneak peak about the ViewPager Indicator libraries you should now and what happened for some.
+Let's have a sneak peak about the ViewPager Indicator libraries you should know and what happened for some.
 In this article, we will start from the most starred one to the least one.

 # ViewPagerIndicator (Jake Wharton)
 8150 stars, 127 issues, 80 Pull Requests, no activity for 4 years.
 [Github Repo, ][vpi_github_lib][ _Sample code._][vpi_sample_code]